 Employment law is a truly diverse area - it gives you the opportunity to learn technical details about different industries, take part in both contentious and non-contentious work, and it is a great opportunity for anyone who wants to work closely with people.

-The employment team at RC is incredibly supportive.
+The employment law team at Russell-Cooke is incredibly supportive.
 There is always someone I can ask for help, and they all take the time to make sure I have understood tasks fully.
 As you can probably tell, I would highly recommend an employment seat at Russell-Cooke!